Georg Krause (oologist): Biography

-Krause was born in Glogau, Kingdom of Prussia, and became a collector of eggs from childhoold.
+Krause was born in Glogau, Kingdom of Prussia, and started collecting eggs during his childhood.
 He later lived in Hirschberg, Silesia.
 In 1900 he was in charge of the natural and geological collections at the Karkonosze Museum in Jelenia Góra.
-In 1901 he published a pamphlet on the anatomical structure of the ear of birds.
-In 1905 he became a curator at the Zoological Museum in Berlin and published the Oologia universalis palaearctica from 1906 to 1913 in 78 fascicles (out of a projected 150) with (quarto) plates made from his own illustrations of eggs.
+In 1901 he published a pamphlet on the anatomical structure of the ears of birds.
+In 1905 he became a curator at the Zoological Museum in Berlin and published the Oologia universalis palaearctica from 1906 to 1913 in 78 fascicles out of a projected 150 with quarto plates made from his own illustrations of eggs.